Print This Bible Study

 And Israel’s refusal in the antitype had the same far-reaching ramifications.
 Such a refusal extended not only to the King but to everyone in the kingdom as well (Genesis 12:1-3; Isaiah 43:1-10).

 The nations of the earth were to be blessed through Israel, as Israel occupied her God-ordained place in the theocracy (Genesis 12:3; Exodus 19:5, 6).
 And any refusal by Israel to occupy this place would have negative repercussions (Leviticus 26:14ff; Deuteronomy 28:15ff; Hosea 1:9).
-Through such a refusal, there would be a failure to carry out the King’s decreed manner in which He was to bless the nations, and this would result in these blessings being withheld.
+By such a refusal, there would be a failure to bring matters to pass concerning the King’s decreed manner in which the nations were to be blessed, and this would result in these blessings being withheld.

 Thus, such a transgression on Israel’s part would be directed not only toward God Himself but toward the Gentile nations of the earth as well.
 And a transgression of this nature on Israel’s part is exactly what is seen in Old Testament history.